HAKORADev/VODER/Guide.md

 - Structure lyrics with verse/chorus markers for better organization
 - Keep lyrics simple for more coherent results
 - Style prompts work best when specific — "80s synthpop" is better than "good"
-- Shorter durations (30-60 seconds) are more reliable
+- Shorter durations (30‑60 seconds) are more reliable
 - Complex lyrics with unusual structures may produce inconsistent results

+**For TTM+VC:**

+- Because this mode chains two models, it uses more VRAM than either alone
+- The memory optimisation now frees ACE‑Step before loading Seed‑VC, reducing OOM risk
+- If you encounter memory issues, try reducing duration or processing shorter segments

 ### Multi-Speaker Scenarios